Japanese battleship Yamato: Operation Ten-Go

 At 14:02, the order was belatedly given to abandon ship.
 By this time, Yamatos speed had dropped to 10 knots and her list was increasing.
 Fires raged out of control, and alarms on the bridge warned of critical temperatures in the forward main battery magazines.
 (Note: Garzke and Dulin state in their 1985 account that the alarms were for the aft magazines.
 Yamatos wreck was discovered that same year and more detailed surveys were completed in 1999; these conclude that it was the fore magazines that exploded.
 Corroborating evidence comes from Yamatos Executive Officer, Nomura Jiro, who testified that he saw warning lights for the forward magazines.)
 Protocol called for flooding the magazines to prevent explosion, but the pumping stations had been knocked out.

 At 14:05, Yahagi sank, the victim of twelve bombs and seven torpedoes.
 At the same time, a final flight of torpedo bombers attacked Yamato from her starboard side.
 Her list was such that the torpedoes – set to a depth of 6.1 m – struck the bottom of her hull.
 The battleship continued her inexorable roll to port.
 By 14:20, the power went out, and her remaining 25 mm anti-aircraft guns began to drop into the sea.
 Three minutes later, Yamato capsized.
 Her main 46 cm turrets fell off, and as she rolled suction was created that drew swimming crewmen back toward the ship.
 When the roll reached approximately °, one of the two bow magazines detonated in a tremendous explosion.
-The resulting mushroom cloud – over 6 km high – was seen 160 km away on Kyūshū.
-Yamato sank rapidly, losing an estimated 3,055 of her 3,332 crew, including fleet commander Vice Admiral Seiichi Itō and Captain Aruga both of whom chose to go down with the ship.
-(Note: Garzke and Dulin give a slightly different number of 3,063 out of 3,332 lost.
-An exact number is unknown.)
+Yamato sank rapidly, losing an estimated 3,055 of her 3,332 crew, including fleet commander Vice Admiral Seiichi Itō and Captain Aruga, both of whom chose to go down with the ship.
+(Note: Garzke and Dulin give a slightly different number of 3,063 out of 3,332 lost.)
 The few survivors were recovered by the four surviving destroyers, which withdrew to Japan.

 From the first attack at 12:37 to the explosion at 14:23, Yamato had been hit by at least 11 torpedoes and 6 bombs.
 There may have been two more torpedo and bomb hits, but that is not confirmed.
 The experience of the sinking of the ship was described by a Japanese survivor (Yoshida Matsuro) in Senkan Yamato no Saigo, translated into English as Requiem for Battleship Yamato.